Rubbernecking with the Locals

 1. Go to your local news site.

-2. Count how many articles that fulfill this criteria:
+2. Count how many articles that fulfill these criteria:

 1. You will remember them a month from now